cesbo/help/content/astra/quick-start/license/index.en.md

 To install new license folow an instruction in the email with new license.

 After license installation restart Astra from console: `systemctl restart astra`

+## Renew License

+You may renew your subscription in your profile on our website: [Profile](/profile).

+Your serial number will be same as before, so not needed any additional actions.

+## Upgrade License

+You may append more servers to your subscription in your profile on our website: [Profile](/profile).

+Price of upgrade calculated from remain days of the subscription with discount for additional server.
+You may check price in our calculator.